GoodTrust Co-Founder - Digital Legacy Is Story Of You

 Both of these scenarios are a reality when it comes to our digital footprints: all the invaluable information that has been collected by computers and devices while we’re alive.
 The choices around what happens to your digital legacy are up to you.
 But doing nothing is not a strategy.
 And that's where GoodTrust comes in—whether you're planning ahead or taking care of someone else.

 Our digital life encompasses our every interaction with a screen, including social media posts, Google photos shared, playlists curated, blog posts posted, articles read, food ordered, destinations driven, and money spent.
 Digital assets like cryptocurrency or personal accounts like dating profiles.
 Countless videos and images and memories.
 This, coupled with other media available about us online—articles written about us, social media photos we’re tagged in, and so on—forms our digital legacy.

 Don't lose an opportunity this Easter to help unite the family through a strong plan for your digital legacy.
 The digital story of you.
-And add a Deputy today to ensure someone you trusted is included in your wishes.
+And add a Trusted Contact today to ensure someone you trusted is included in your wishes.
 Because you're not in this alone.